Attention.

 In 1986 McGill University, where I was studying and working, got connected to this growing network and by 1989 I had privately developed what would go on when we made it public, to become Archie, the world’s first Internet search engine.
 About the same time Tim Berners-Lee was developing the World Wide Web and these and other technologies went on to fuel an explosive growth of the Internet - a technology that is so ingrained now, some 30 years later, that it’s impossible for many of the 5.3 billion people (65% of the world’s population in 2023) who have access to it, to imagine living without it.

 In a generation the Internet has transformed almost every aspect of modern life.
 It has eliminated or significantly reduced the need for certain jobs.
 For example, when’s the last time you had to use a travel agent or a bank teller for routine travel or banking?
 Or made a long-distance telephone call?
 It has made tele-education, teleconferencing and tele-medicine a reality.
 It has utterly transformed both the news and entertainment media, shuttering many local newspapers while making giants out of streaming services like Netflix and Spotify.
 One almost has the combined total of human knowledge, from Do-It-Yourself home improvement to quantum theory through online resources like YouTube and Wikipedia.
-It has fundamentally change our lives, our knowledge of the world and the ways we interact with it and one another.
+It has fundamentally changed our lives, our knowledge of the world and the ways we interact with it and one another.

 And now along comes another revolution.
 Tim Urban is an author who created a website (and book) called WaitButWhy and he has two graphs that well illustrate how most of us perceive the current point in technological history.